 Finding Undergraduate Honors Theses

-Undergraduate Honors Theses are in the North Carolina Collection.
+Undergraduate Honors Theses (through 2012) are in the North Carolina Collection.
 They can be found using the card catalog located in that collection or the online catalog.
 They do not have subject headings unless they are about North Carolina.
 They do not circulate.
 Some departmental libraries also have copies but these are also non-circulating.
 To determine if a copy of an honors thesis can be obtained, contact the North Carolina Collection.

 To find Undergraduate Honors Theses in the catalog you can also use the Boolean Search feature of the Advanced UNC-CH Catalog to perform Keyword Searches.
 Do a keyword search for "honors essay" (with quotation marks) and then limit your search results to "North Carolina Collection" using the "Location" category in the left-hand column.
 A sample search:

 shakespeare and "honors essay" – then limit to North Carolina Collection